-American Thermal Instruments’ electronic data loggers provide an easy solution to allow you to be FDA CFR 21 compliant.
-As the shipment travels throughout the supply chain, time and temperature data is gathered at pre-configured intervals.
-This data is the easily pulled from the logger and can be digitally stored in a cloud database or sent direct to your quality system.
+American Thermal Instruments provide an easy solution to allow you to be FDA CFR 21 compliant with their electronic data loggers.
+Time and temperature data are gathered at pre-configured intervals, as the shipment travels throughout the supply chain.
+This data is easily pulled from the logger and can be sent direct to your quality system or digitally stored in a cloud database.

 WHO (World Health Organization) has standardized International packaging and shipping guidelines for vaccines.

 - WHO specifies low and high-temperature ranges that are acceptable for international transport over 48 hours.
 Vaccine manufacturers must ensure their packaging complies and is fully validated based on the WHO standards.

 - They provide specifications for 3 classes of packaging – A, B, and C.

 - Class A identifies that the vaccine must be packed to ensure the warmest temperature in the package does not rise above 8°C for with an ambient temperature of 43°C for a period of 48 hours or more.

 - Class B must be packed to ensure the warmest temperature does not rise above 30°C with an ambient temperature of 43°C for at least 48 hours.

 - Class C designates that the package must be kept at 30°C or lower at an ambient temperature of 43°C and does not fall below 2°C in external temperatures of -5°C for at least 48 hours.

 - WHO regulations state that temperature monitoring devices should be included in all vaccine shipments.
 These act as a quick reference for possible temperature exposure and damage.